Lateral Expansion Joint

 Lateral Flexibility

-Lateral flexibility, (1/KL) of whole length of expansion joint (all convolutions).
-Value must be obtained from manufacturer
+Lateral flexibility (1/KL) of complete expansion joint length (all convolutions).
+Obtain value from manufacturer.

 Lateral Stiffness